 As a result of the Acquisition, we assumed a series of revolving credit facilities with various financial institutions in Japan.
 The credit facilities renew monthly and provide Kita with access to working capital totaling up to \$6.3 million.
-At March 25, 2017 total borrowings outstanding under the revolving lines of credit was \$3.2 million.
+At June 24, 2017, total borrowings outstanding under the revolving lines of credit was \$3.2 million.
 As these credit facility agreements renew monthly, they have been included in short-term borrowings in our condensed consolidated balance sheet.
-The revolving lines of credit are denominated in Japanese Yen and, as a result, amounts disclosed herein will fluctuate as a result of changes in currency exchange rates.
+The revolving lines of credit are denominated in Japanese Yen and, as a result, amounts disclosed herein will fluctuate because of changes in currency exchange rates.